-Under this goal are recommendations which strive to increase awareness and education to ensure all Minnesotans use insecticides, herbicides, and fungicides properly, and within an integrated pest management (IPM) framework, as defined in Appendix D. Recognizing that pesticide exposure is a serious problem facing pollinators, education forms the basis to protect them in our current and into future generations.
+Under this goal are recommendations which strive to increase awareness and education to ensure all Minnesotans use insecticides, herbicides, and fungicides properly, and within an integrated pest management (IPM) framework, as defined in Appendix D. Recognizing that pesticide exposure is a serious problem facing pollinators, education forms the basis to protect them now and into future generations.